toommyliu/vexed/apps/docs/getting-started/compiling.md

 ## Compilation

-To compile into a distributable application, you can run `pnpm build` in either the root directory or the electron directory.
+To compile into a distributable application, you can run `pnpm build` to build binaries for the current platform, or `pnpm build:all` to build binaries for all supported platforms.
+The `build:all` script is only available within the electron project, so make sure you run it in the correct directory.